vague2k/templui/README.md

 ## Support

-For support, questions, or discussions, please [open an issue](https://github.com/axzilla/goilerplate/issues) on our GitHub repository.
+For support, questions, or discussions, please [open an issue](https://github.com/axzilla/goilerplate/issues) on our GitHub repository or [visit our community (GitHub Discussions)](https://github.com/axzilla/goilerplate/discussions).

 ---